Loading

 Avoid Sticky, Hard-to-Chew Foods

-• Sticky chewy foods like taffy, caramels, and jerky
+• Sticky chewy foods like taffy, caramels, most gum, and jerky.

-• Crunchy foods like corn chips, popcorn, almonds, and corn nuts
+• Crunchy foods like corn chips, popcorn (with kernels), almonds, and nuts.

 Take Care of Poking Wires or Brackets

-From time to time, we may need to fix poking wires or loose brackets in our office.
-But there are many things you can do at home to take care of small issues.
+From time to time, we may need to fix poking wires or loose brackets in one of our offices.
+But there are many things you can do at home to take care of small issues including:

 • If a bracket comes loose, we will most likely replace it at your next visit.